hzeller/folve/README.md

 attempt to find the right filter in the filter directory.
 If there is a filter, the output is filtered on-the-fly, otherwise the original file is returned.

+If you're listening to classical music, opera or live-recording, then you certainly want to switch on gapless convolving with `-g` (it can't harm anyway).

 ### Misc ###
 To manually switch the configuration from the command line, you can use `wget` or `curl`, whatever you prefer: